Jesse-Snow/Curso-Projeto-Completo-NodeJS-React-React-Native-TypeScript/flix-app/README.md

 # Notes
  - [] Movie detail
-   - Uses a component that when it whas mounted, fetchs the data from the API and render the Elements, like image and description of the movie.
+   - [x] Uses a component that when it whas mounted, fetchs the data from the API and render the Elements, like image and description of the movie.
+   - [] Using React Navigate to go in the error page if the movie was not found.
+     - Add id ( from useParams ) and navigate ( from use Navigate ) in the second parameter of useEffect, this avoid taking conflict if something loads outside the scope of useEffect.
+This second parameter in the array, if is changed, it calls the first paramenter of useEffect function.
+   - [] Make the buttons functonal